-The system can store a string of up to 32 keystrokes, which can be activated anytime by simply pressing the "A, B, C, or D" keys.
-This feature can be used to make it easy to perform multiple functions at once (such as going to another partition to bypass a zone), or it can be used to simplify an everyday, repeated procedure.
-Refer to the SPEED KEY section for procedures for using this feature.
+The system can store a string of up to 32 keystrokes, which can be activated anytime by simply pressing the A, B, C, or D keys.
+This feature can be used to make it easy to perform a complicated procedure (such as going to another partition to bypass a zone), or it can be used to simplify an everyday, repeated procedure.
+Refer to the Speed Key (Macros) section for procedures for using this feature.